aframevr/aframe-presentation-kit/content.md

 A declarative framework for building virtual reality experiences on the Web

 <!-- NOTES -->
-- A-Frame launched December 2015 by the Mozilla VR team
+- Launched last December
+- Why:
-- Make it easy for anyone to create VR content
+  - Easy for web developers to create VR content, without graphics knowledge
-- Further democratize the dark arts of graphics
-- Enable web developers
-- Prototype and experiment faster
+  - Prototype and experiment WebVR and VR UX faster
-- A vehicle to kickstart WebVR ecosystem
+  - Vehicle to kickstart WebVR ecosystem

 ---